sofiaaduarte/emb2dis/README.md

 Additional models will be added in future releases.

 ### Additional notes
-- **ESM2 Sequence Limit**: The ESM2 model supports protein sequences up to 1024 residues.
-Any input exceeding this length will be truncated automatically, and a warning will be issued if this occurs.
 - **Sequence preprocessing**: Non-canonical amino acids (U, Z, O, B) are automatically converted to 'X' before generating embeddings.